Bans on communist symbols: Bulgaria

-In 1991, in Czechoslovakia the criminal code was amended with w § 260 which banned propaganda of movements which restricted human rights and freedoms, citing Nazism and communism.
-Later the specific mentions of these were removed citing their lack of clear legal definition.
-Nevertheless, the law itself was recognised as constitutional.
-However, in 2005, there was a petition in the Czech Republic to ban the promotion of communism and in 2007, there was a proposed amendment to the law to ban communist symbols.
-Both attempts failed.
-In July 2025, Czech president signed a law that will criminalise display of Communist symbols same as the Nazi propaganda, with from 1 to 5 years in prison, and it will come into force in 1 January 2026.

 Estonia

-In early 2007 the Riigikogu was proceeding a draft bill amending the Penal Code to make the public use of Soviet and Nazi symbols punishable if used in a manner disturbing the public peace or inciting hatred.
+In early 2007, the Riigikogu was proceeding with a draft bill amending the Penal Code to make the public use of Soviet and Nazi symbols punishable if used in a manner disturbing the public peace or inciting hatred.
 The bill did not come into effect as it passed only the first reading in the Riigikogu.
+In 2015, Estonia's Justice Ministry drafted a bill that would ban explicitly both Communist and Nazi symbols, however, the law did not pass.
+Estonia did not ban symbols themselves, but since the early 2000s, laws against promoting totalitarian regimes were established and propaganda of Soviet symbols became in practice restricted.

 European Union

 In January 2005, Vytautas Landsbergis, backed by other Members of the European Parliament, such as József Szájer from Hungary, urged a ban on the communist symbols in the European Union, in addition to Nazi symbols.

-In February 2005, the European Commission rejected calls for a proposed Europe-wide ban on Nazi symbols to be extended to cover communist symbols as well on the basis that it was not appropriate to deal with this issue in rules aimed at combatting racism.
+In February 2005, the European Commission rejected calls for a proposed Europe-wide ban on Nazi symbols to be extended to cover communist symbols as well, on the basis that it was not appropriate to deal with this issue in rules aimed at combatting racism.
 However, this rejection did not rule out the individual member states having their own laws in this respect.

-In December 2010, the European Commission published a report titled "The memory of the crimes committed by totalitarian regimes in Europe" addressed to the European Parliament and the Council of the European Union, in which it mentions the banning of communist symbols by some Member states (Czech Republic, Poland, Hungary, and Lithuania) and concludes that "the European Union has a role to play, within the scope of its powers in this area, to contribute to the processes engaged in the Member States to face up to the legacy of totalitarian crimes".
+In December 2010, the European Commission published a report titled "The memory of the crimes committed by totalitarian regimes in Europe" addressed to the European Parliament and the Council of the European Union, in which it mentions the banning of communist symbols by some member states (Czech Republic, Poland, Hungary, and Lithuania) and concludes that "the European Union has a role to play, within the scope of its powers in this area, to contribute to the processes engaged in the Member States to face up to the legacy of totalitarian crimes".

-In September 2019, the European Parliament approved a joint motion for a "Resolution on the importance of European remembrance for the future of Europe" with 535 votes in favour, 66 against and 52 abstentions.
-Specifically, in points 17 and 18 of the resolution "expresses concern about the continued use of symbols belonging to totalitarian systems in the public sphere and for commercial purposes", as well as noting "the continued existence in public spaces in some Member States of monuments and memorials (parks, squares, streets etc.) glorifying totalitarian regimes, which paves the way for the distortion of historical facts about the consequences of the Second World War and for the propagation of the totalitarian political system".
+In September 2019, the European Parliament approved a joint motion for a "resolution on the importance of European remembrance for the future of Europe" with 535 votes in favour, 66 against and 52 abstentions.
+Specifically, in points 17 and 18 of the resolution, "expresses concern about the continued use of symbols belonging to totalitarian systems in the public sphere and for commercial purposes", as well as noting "the continued existence in public spaces in some Member States of monuments and memorials (parks, squares, streets etc.) glorifying totalitarian regimes, which paves the way for the distortion of historical facts about the consequences of the Second World War and for the propagation of the totalitarian political system".